Challoner Park 23 Carbon Project

 Project Information:

-The project operates under the 2021 Soil Carbon methodology, which awards carbon credits for measurable increases in soil organic carbon stocks.
-To achieve this, the project involves introducing new land management activities; specifically, this project focuses on applying synthetic or non-synthetic fertilizers to address material nutrient deficiencies in the soil.
-This practice aims to stimulate plant growth and root biomass, thereby drawing more carbon into the soil profile.
+The project operates under the 2021 Soil Carbon methodology, which credits landholders for increasing soil organic carbon levels through changes in agricultural management.
+Specifically, this project aims to boost carbon storage by applying synthetic or non-synthetic fertilizers to address material nutrient deficiencies in the soil.
+This practice helps optimize plant growth and root biomass, which in turn drives carbon sequestration into the soil profile.